larserik-js/heterochromatin-establishment/README.md

 ```
 The generated files can be found in ``output/animations/``.

-To generate several animations at once (using multiprocessing with different seeds), use the multiprocessing argument.
+To generate several animations in parallel (using multiprocessing with different seeds), use the multiprocessing argument.
 E.g. to generate 10 animations, run:
 ```sh
 python3 main.py --animate=1 --t_total=100000 --cenH_size=8 --n_processes=10
 ```